DevashriJambhulkar/college_interactive_system/README.md

 1. In the terminal you’ll see the link.
 CTRL + click to follow the link.
 2. The local server will look like this http://127.0.0.1:5000
 3. By clicking ‘Explore’ you can explore my project.
+4. You can create your password to sign-in, sign-up.
+But to login as Admin:
+- username: Admin
+- Password: Admin123
 By following these steps, you should be able to open the project in VS Code, set up the database in XAMPP, and run the project in a local browser.